Coral Triangle Initiative: Background

-Unparalleled marine and coastal living resources provide major benefits to the approximately 363 million people who reside in the Coral Triangle.
-As a source of vital food, income and viable protection from severe weather events, the sustainable health of these ecosystems is critical.
+A high concentration of marine and coastal resources provide major benefits to the approximately 363 million people who reside in the Coral Triangle.
+As a source of food, income and viable protection from severe weather events, the health of these ecosystems is critical to these communities continued survival.

-These vital resources are under significant and increasing threat.
-The Coral Triangle sits at a crossroads of rapidly expanding populations, economic growth, and international trade.
-Fish and other marine resources are a principal source of income, food, livelihoods, and export revenues in all CT countries.
-Tuna which live on reef fish and shrimp help to feed a fast-growing demand in Japan, the US, Europe, China, and elsewhere.

-The threats to the Coral Triangle come from both local sources and thermal stresses from climate change, which results in Mass coral bleaching and Ocean acidification, from change to ocean chemistry from increasing carbon dioxide in the ocean, which can slow coral growth rates and damage the structure of coral.

-Threats from local sources include: over-fishing, and destructive fishing (such as blast fishing and poison fishing), followed by watershed-based pollution (including excessive soil and nutrient runoff), coastal habitat conversion resulting from coastal development (including loss of mangrove and seagrass habitats), marine-based pollution, and exploitation of threatened species (including for the aquarium fish trade).
+These resources are under significant and increasing threat due to climate change and human activity.
+Climate-related threats include coral bleaching and ocean acidification, which can damage the structure of corals and slow growth rates.
+Other major threats include over-fishing and destructive fishing (such as blast fishing and poison fishing); watershed-based pollution (including excessive soil and nutrient runoff); coastal habitat conversion resulting from coastal development (including loss of mangrove and seagrass habitats); marine-based pollution; and exploitation of threatened species (including for the aquarium fish trade).

-The current status of the resources across this region plus future projections, remains of great concern, although data shows the reefs of the Coral Triangle hves showm resilience to large scale bleaching events.
-The Global Coral Reef Monitoring Network (GCRMN) reported in 2021, that the East Asian Seas region, which includes the Coral Triangle, was the only region where coral cover was substantially greater in 2019 (36.8%) as compared to 1983 (32.8%), which is the year that the earliest data was collected.
-This increase in coral cover occurred notwithstanding the reefs were affected by large scale coral bleaching events during the 2010s.
-The data on the cover of algae in the East Asian Seas shows that the cover of algae has progressively decreased resulting in an average of five times more coral than algae on these reefs.
+The current and future status of the resources across this region remains of great concern, though data shows the reefs of the Coral Triangle have show resilience to large scale bleaching events.
+The Global Coral Reef Monitoring Network (GCRMN) reported in 2021 that the East Asian Seas region, which includes the Coral Triangle, was the only region where coral cover was substantially greater in 2019 (36.8%) as compared to 1983 (32.8%).
+Though the overall coral cover increased over this time period, many reefs in the region were affected by large scale coral bleaching events during the 2010s.

 Establishment

-Viewing it necessary to safeguard the region's marine and coastal resources, Indonesian President Yudhoyono convinced other leaders in the region to launch the Coral Triangle Initiative on Coral Reefs, Fisheries and Food Security (CTI-CFF) in 2009.
+Viewing it necessary to safeguard the region's marine and coastal resources, Indonesian President Yudhoyono encouraged other leaders in the region to launch the Coral Triangle Initiative on Coral Reefs, Fisheries and Food Security (CTI-CFF) in 2009.
 The CTI-CFF is a multilateral partnership between the governments of Indonesia, Malaysia, Papua New Guinea, Philippines, Solomon Islands and Timor-Leste (the ‘CT6’).